-Fences are standing, the ground is broken and the upgrade is taking off.
+Fences are standing, the ground is broken and the enhancement is taking off.
 As you may have noticed, the continued success of the Buffalo Airport has spurred need for more room at the entrance and exits, more baggage capacity, more concessions, more . . . everything, really.
 So we have started the biggest expansion in this terminal’s history.

 The heart of the project is flow.
 As airplanes rely on aerodynamics, really good airports pay attention to passenger-dynamics.
 They make it simple for people to get around easily and efficiently.
-To that end, the Airport is making upgrades across the terminal.
+To that end, the Airport is making enhancements across the terminal.

 Once complete, visitors will find it less congested at the security entrance, with even bigger improvements for the exiting.
 The new design will sport two egress areas, and a new enclosed and expanded federal inspection area for international flights.
 A refurbished baggage claim area will have not just one additional baggage return belt, but four completely new machines each providing 50-percent more surface area than before.

 For passengers utilizing ground transportation, a new indoor facility will keep everyone warm (or cool) and dry while waiting for Metro bus or a local shuttle.
 New concessions, conference rooms and, well, more space comes with the build out.
-The Buffalo Niagara International Airport’s upgrade is expected to take about three years.
+The Buffalo Niagara International Airport’s enhancement is expected to take about three years.